Kalpitiya

 - Shorebreak: Yes

-Warning, world-class spot!
-In our opinion one of the best spots in the world.
-Vella is a long flat and arched stretch of sand in the middle of the sea located 25 km downwind of the main lagoon.
-The consistent strong wind blows offshore over it creating a huge flat lagoon over 2km long.
-Vella only works in the summer season
+Warning: this is a world-class spot!
+In our opinion, it is one of the best spots in the world.
+Vella is a long, flat, and arched stretch of sand in the middle of the sea, located 25 km downwind of the main lagoon.
+The consistently strong wind blows offshore over it, creating a huge flat lagoon over 2km long.
+Vella only works in the summer season.

 - Wind: Offshore